Reaction from the Russian F1 Grand Prix.

 Published on

+It’s good to be back on the podium and we can definitely be pleased to finish within eight seconds of Bottas on this track.

-When the race got underway again, Verstappen found himself in third, but within range of of Lewis Hamilton and Valtteri Bottas, as the entire make-up of the race changed early on in dramatic fashion.
+When the race got under way again, Verstappen found himself in third, but within range of of Lewis Hamilton and Valtteri Bottas, as the entire make-up of the race changed early on.

 Prior to the race, Hamilton made two practice starts in an area of the track off limits to such procedures and was handed a 10-second time penalty as a result that would ultimately compromise his race.
 Up front, as the laps were reeled off, Verstappen remained in a lonely second place behind Bottas, the early-race melee a distant memory as he sailed to second place for the fourth time this season.
 Finishing ahead of Hamilton went some way to making up for his retirement in the previous race at Mugello.